 The way we work is being challenged.
-The COVID-19 pandemic has accelerated a move towards a new elastic model for office work that continually flexes its boundaries, physically, culturally and operationally.
+Recent times have accelerated a move towards a new elastic model for office work that continually flexes its boundaries, physically, culturally and operationally.

 It is yet to be determined how far we will shift from the 20th century industrial model of working and where work will snap back to.
 Regardless of how extreme the shift is, this fundamental change to how we work requires us to evolve our expectations of the workplace, our landlords and our cities.

 Left - 181 Wiliam Lobby; Right - Elmo Clubhouse, Queen & Collins

 Most organisations and landlords believe if they nurture their patch they will prosper.
 But, hybrid work is likely to persist beyond the pandemic and this requires those that wish to occupy the traditional Central Business District to develop a new synergistic relationship with the city.

 The term Central Business District (CBD) was coined in the early twentieth century.
 The basis of the CBD is a concentration of commercial activity that propels the economy.
 Most cities rely on this workforce to fuel the city.
 In many cases this has created a monoculture, high rents and pushed out alternative uses.
 With increasing office vacancy and fewer workers coming into the city, our opportunity now is to bring diversity and creativity back into the centre of our cities, to create a rich, inclusive, affordable and diverse experience economy.
 Each interested party must see themselves as part of this mission, to create cities that are owned and embraced by locals while also attracting investment and talent.